HJLebbink/asm-dude/README.md

 * Considering [Irony](https://irony.codeplex.com/) for proper parsing and error handling.
 * Considering [Z3](https://github.com/Z3Prover/z3) for proof tree induction to track propagation of register and flag state-change trough time.

+###Known Issues:
+* Incomplete descriptions.
+E.g. PMOVSX, the source [html](https://hjlebbink.github.io/x86doc/html/PMOVSX.html) has a split table and only the first table is used for as source.

 ###Feature Requests: (desire something - let me know)
 * ~~Documentation for opcodes.
 Hit F12 to get full official documentation of the selected opcode~~.
 * ~~Proper Register Highlighting.
 E.g. When you select GPR rax, GPR al is also highlighted.~~